 After the reunification in 1975, Vietnam suffered further internal repression and isolation from the international community due to the Cold War and the Vietnamese invasion of Cambodia.
 In 1986, the Communist Party of Vietnam changed its economic policy and began reforms of the private sector similar to those in China.
 Since the mid-1980s, Vietnam has enjoyed substantial economic growth.

-Please get in touch with our contact our Vietnam specialists to find our more about our customized vacations to Vietnam.
+Please get in touch with our contact our Vietnam specialists to find our more about our tailor-made holidays to Vietnam.